kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 server to trust the certificate authorities used by its clients and no obvious mechanism exists for this purpose.

-Instead, the backup application passes the opaque snapshot session token returned in the [CSISnapshotSessionAccess](#csisnapshotsessionaccess) CR.
+Instead, the backup application passes the opaque snapshot access session token returned in the [CSISnapshotSessionAccess](#csisnapshotsessionaccess) CR.
 This token is the name of a [CSISnapshotSessionData](#csisnapshotsessiondata) CR created by the